zama-ai/hpu_fpga/docs/hpu.md

  - a large memory containing the cryptographic keys and the encrypted operands or ciphertexts (it is nice when this memory is an HBM).
  - a register file containing a set of ciphertexts.
  - a load/store unit in charge of reading/writing ciphertexts from/into the register file and into/from the large memory.
- - an ALU (arithmetic logic unit) which executes arithmetic operations on the ciphertexts.
+ - an ALU (Arithmetic Logic Unit) which executes arithmetic operations on the ciphertexts.
  - a PBS (Programmable Bootstrapping) processing element which reduces the noise contained in a ciphertext to allow a process to continue.
-And in the case of TFHE, it also applies a LUT function to the ciphertext (programmable aspect).
+And in the case of TFHE, it also applies a LUT function to the ciphertext (programmable property).
  - a key-switching processing element associated with the PBS processing element to maintain ciphertext encrypted with the same key through the whole process on the HPU.
  - a controller receiving the input instructions, generating the micro-code corresponding to these instructions and scheduling execution of this micro-code.